asama-w/PyBer_Analysis/README.md

 <img src= https://github.com/asama-w/PyBer_Analysis/blob/main/Additional%20Images/PyBer_summary_df.png width="80%" height="80%">

 From the summary data frame, there are two visible trends, which are inversely proportional to each other:
-+ **The trend of the total number of rides, numbers of drivers, and total collected fares**:<br /> _Number of shares: Urban > Suburban > Rural_ <br /> The number are highest in Urban city type, follows by Suburban, and are lowest in Rural city type.
++ **The trend of the total number of rides, numbers of drivers, and total collected fares**:<br /> **_Number of shares: Urban > Suburban > Rural_** <br /> The number are highest in Urban city type, follows by Suburban, and are lowest in Rural city type.
-+ **The trend of the average fare per ride and the average fare per driver**:<br /> _Price per share: Rural > Suburban > Urban_ <br /> The average fares per ride is the cheapest in Urban areas, and average fare per driver is the lowest in the Urban area.
++ **The trend of the average fare per ride and the average fare per driver**:<br /> **_Price per share: Rural > Suburban > Urban_** <br /> The average fares per ride is the cheapest in Urban areas, and average fare per driver is the lowest in the Urban area.
 While average fares per ride is the most expensive in the Rural area, the average fare per driver is the highest in the Rural areas.

-> Note that the number of drivers in Urban cities is much higher than their number of rides, thus the average fare per driver is low ($16.
+> Note that the number of drivers in Urban cities is much higher than their number of rides, so the average fare per driver is low ($16.
 57).
 On the other hands, there are lesser drivers in Suburban and Rural cities than the number of rides, thus their drivers makes larger amount per trip.
 Rural cities' drivers make $55.49 per trip, which is around 3 times higher than Urban cities's drivers.

 This can be the results from the population differences in each area, or the life-style of the residences.
 The urban city area is highly populated and usually radiates a busy life-style where everything is time-limited.
 People may need to commute from here and there in a hurry, resulting in the higher number of rides, attracting more drivers as there are more ride's demands, creating the high total amount of collected fares, thus, the average fare per ride tends to be lower due to the larger numbers of shares, however, the average fare by driver is also lowest due to the higher number of drivers.